-- A. Requirements: If a Department Head suspends the work performed by an employee for more than one (1) week, but no more than eight (8) work weeks in a calendar year, the employee may choose to be laid off pursuant to Article 3.11 of this Agreement, or to take programmed leave without pay, if that option is offered by the Director of Employee Relations, or his designee.
-An employee who is on programmed leave without pay may choose to use annual leave for any portion of that leave. - B. Duration: No more than sixty (60) days of programmed leave without pay shall be available pursuant to any one suspension of work by an Agency Head. - C. Benefits: An employee on programmed leave without pay shall continue to receive life and health insurance coverage, as determined by the Director of Employee Relations, or his designee, but annual leave shall not accrue during that time. - D. No Employee Replacement: No employee on programmed leave without pay shall be replaced at any time by reason of such leave, nor shall the work of his or her position be assigned to another employee or volunteer.
+- A. Requirements: If a Agency Head suspends the work performed by an employee for more than one (1) week, but no more than eight (8) work weeks in a calendar year, the employee may choose to be laid off pursuant to Article 3.11 of this Agreement, or to take programmed leave without pay, if that option is offered by the Director of Human Resources, or their designee.
+An employee who is on programmed leave without pay may choose to use annual leave for any portion of that leave. - B. Duration: No more than sixty (60) days of programmed leave without pay shall be available pursuant to any one suspension of work by an Agency Head. - C. Benefits: An employee on programmed leave without pay shall continue to receive life and health insurance coverage, as determined by the Director of Human Resources, or their designee, but annual leave shall not accrue during that time. - D. No Employee Replacement: No employee on programmed leave without pay shall be replaced at any time by reason of such leave, nor shall the work of their position be assigned to another employee or volunteer.